C/1874 H1 (Coggia): Literature

 Gerard Manley Hopkins wrote on 13 July 1874 a journal entry concerning Coggia's comet.

 The public scare regarding the comet was satirized by Mark Twain in his short story "A Curious Pleasure Excursion."

-The comet was observed by members of the Custer 1874 expedition to the Black Hills of South Dakota.
+The comet was observed by members of the 1874 Black Hills Expedition to South Dakota, which was led by Lt.
+Col. George Armstrong Custer.
 It was observed for 3 or 4 days by white and Native American members of the expedition ending July 2.
 Accounts of the observations were included in the diary of James Calhoun and in a newspaper article in the New York World.
 Lieutenant Calhoun was Custer's brother-in-law and acting adjutant on the expedition and later died at the Little Big Horn.